mmolalekan/IR_Institute/README.md

 ## Usage Guidelines

 ### Register and Login:
-- Navigate to the registration page and create a new account.
+- Navigate to the django admin panel. at 127.0.0.1:8000/admin
-- Login with your credentials to access the LMS.
+- Login with the superuser credentials to access the admin.

 ### Dashboard:
 - The dashboard displays the overall score and completion percentage for each course.